mit-pdos/sigmaos/cpython3.11/Doc/c-api/unicode.rst

    *errors* is ``NULL``.
 Return a :class:`bytes` object. *unicode* cannot contain embedded null characters.

-   Use :c:func:`PyUnicode_EncodeFSDefault` to encode a string to the :term:`filesystem encoding and error handler`.
+   Use :c:func:`PyUnicode_EncodeFSDefault` to encode a string to :c:data:`Py_FileSystemDefaultEncoding` (the locale encoding read at Python startup).

    This function ignores the :ref:`Python UTF-8 Mode <utf8-mode>`.